-1933 Act Securities Act of 1933, as amended 1934 Act Securities Exchange Act of 1934, as amended 1940 Act Investment Company Act of 1940, as amended Administrator The Bank of New York Mellon, as administrator for the Funds Advisers Act The Investment Advisers Act of 1940 Authorized Participant Those who may purchase (i.e., create) or redeem Creation Units directly from the Funds Authorized Participant Agreement The agreement that is entered into between an Authorized Participant, the Sponsor and the Trust that allows an Authorized Participant to purchase or redeem Creation Units directly from the Funds Authorized Participant Procedures Handbook A handbook that details the procedures for placing and processing Purchase Orders and Redemption Orders in Creation Units BNYM The Bank of New York Mellon Business Day Any day on which the NAV of a specified Fund is determined.
-Cboe Chicago Board Options Exchange, Incorporated CBOT Chicago Board of Trade CEA Commodity Exchange Act, as amended CFE Cboe Futures Exchange CFTC United States Commodity Futures Trading Commission CME Chicago Mercantile Exchange Code Internal Revenue Code of 1986, as amended Creation Unit A block of 25,000 or 50,000 Shares, as applicable, that is created for sale by the Trust to Authorized Participants and/or submitted to the Trust for redemption by an Authorized Participant.
-Custodian The Bank of New York Mellon, as custodian for the Funds Distributor SEI Investments Distribution Co., as distributor for the Funds Dodd-Frank Act Dodd-Frank Wall Street Reform and Consumer Protection Act DSTA Delaware Statutory Trust Act DTC Depository Trust Company EU European Union Exchange The exchange on which a Fund is primarily listed and traded (i.e., Cboe BZX Exchange, Inc.).
-FCM Futures Commission Merchant Financial Instruments Instruments whose value is derived from the value of an an equity market volatility index, including futures contracts, swap agreements, forward contracts, option contracts, and other instruments.
+1933 Act Securities Act of 1933, as amended 1934 Act Securities Exchange Act of 1934, as amended 1940 Act Investment Company Act of 1940, as amended Administrator The Bank of New York Mellon, as administrator for the Funds Advisers Act The Investment Advisers Act of 1940 Authorized Participant Those who may purchase (i.e. , create) or redeem Creation Units directly from the Funds Authorized Participant Agreement The agreement that is entered into between an Authorized Participant, the Sponsor and the Trust that allows an Authorized Participant to purchase or redeem Creation Units directly from the Funds Authorized Participant Procedures Handbook A handbook that details the procedures for placing and processing Purchase Orders and Redemption Orders in Creation Units BNYM The Bank of New York Mellon Business Day Any day on which the NAV of a specified Fund is determined.
+Cboe Chicago Board Options Exchange, Incorporated CBOT Chicago Board of Trade CEA Commodity Exchange Act, as amended CFE Cboe Futures Exchange CFTC United States Commodity Futures Trading Commission CME Chicago Mercantile Exchange Code Internal Revenue Code of 1986, as amended Creation Unit A block of 50,000 Shares that is created for sale by the Trust to Authorized Participants and/or submitted to the Trust for redemption by an Authorized Participant.
+Custodian The Bank of New York Mellon, as custodian for the Funds Distributor SEI Investments Distribution Co., as distributor for the Funds Dodd-Frank Act Dodd-Frank Wall Street Reform and Consumer Protection Act DSTA Delaware Statutory Trust Act DTC Depository Trust Company EMU European Monetary Union EU European Union Exchange The exchange on which a Fund is primarily listed and traded (i.e. , NYSE Arca).
+FCM Futures Commission Merchant Financial Instruments Instruments whose value is derived from the value of an underlying asset, rate or benchmark, including futures contracts, swap agreements, forward contracts, option contracts, and other instruments.
 FINRA Financial Industry Regulatory Authority, Inc. Fund(s) One or more of the series of the Trust offered herein.
-Geared Fund(s) The Short Fund and/or the Ultra Fund